lm83680/flutter_feature_gen/README.md

 ## 📦 Dependencies

-The script automatically suggests required dependencies based on your choices:
+The script automatically adds the required dependencies based on your choices:

 ### Core Dependencies
 ```yaml